serenov/omanaguntalu/README.md

 # omanaguntalu
-Ancient Indian game with computer mode.
+An ancient Indian game with computer mode.